dinith95/CodingBook/devops/kubernates/kubernates.md

 ### default service account
 - any namespace a default service account exists
 - when a pod is created default service account is mounted

+## Resource Requirements

+- the amount resources used by the pod / container
+- **1 unit of cpu** - 1 core in azure  / 1 vCPU in AWS
+- **1 Gi** - 1024 Megabytes of memory
+- **1 G** - 1000 Megabytes of memory
+- by default values are not set for the cpu and memory

+### Resource Requests
+- this is the minimum requirement to start that perticular pod
+- eg : pod having 1 Gi memory should have a node which is more than 1 Gi of memory free
+- after the creation of the pod , it can scale up as required

+### Resource Limits
+- **maximum resources** that can be taken by a pod.
+- eg : pod having 2 Gi memory , can scale upto 2Gi

+### Limit Range
+- use to set default values for all pods , if the values are not specified
+- it is only applicable for pods created after limit range is set

+### resource quotas
+- configured at namespace levels
+- set maximum **requests and limit amount** for the namespace